uma-email/poc/README.md

 ### Identity federation scenario

-This scenario allows to use multiple authoritative identity providers with a single authoritative authorization service.
+This scenario allows to use multiple authoritative identity providers with a single authorization service.

 ![Scenario-1](./images/authority-boundaries-scenario-1.svg)

 ### Federated authorization scenario

-The federated authorization scenario shows the use of a single authoritative identity provider with multiple authoritative authorization services.
+The federated authorization scenario shows the use of a single authoritative identity provider with multiple authorization services.

 ![Scenario-2](./images/authority-boundaries-scenario-2.svg)

 ### Combined federation scenario

-As the name suggests, this scenario allows to use multiple authoritative identity providers with multiple authoritative authorization services.
+As the name suggests, this scenario allows to use multiple authoritative identity providers with multiple authorization services.

 ![Scenario-3](./images/authority-boundaries-scenario-3.svg)